SHIVAM03669/Ecommerce-Follow-Along/README.md

 With these features in place, the Sign-Up process is now functional and ready for further enhancements or integration with the backend system.
 This milestone lays a strong foundation for building a robust user authentication system in the upcoming milestones.

 ---

+Here’s a polished version of your Milestone 6 description, formatted similarly to the previous milestones:

+---

+**Milestone 6 Overview**

+In this milestone, we will focus on enhancing the backend functionality of the signup process.
+Specifically, we’ll implement a secure endpoint to handle user registration while ensuring sensitive information is protected.

+This involves encrypting user passwords and storing the complete user data in the database with the highest security standards.
+By the end of this milestone, you will have a robust backend foundation to securely handle user data.

+### Learning Goals

+By completing this milestone, we will:
+- **Understand Password Encryption**: Learn how to hash and securely store passwords.
+- **Implement Secure User Data Storage**: Manage user details, ensuring the password is protected during storage.

+### Why Encrypt Passwords?

+- **Protect User Data**: Safeguard passwords in case of database breaches.
+- **Ensure Privacy**: Prevent unauthorized access to user credentials.
+- **Achieve Compliance**: Adhere to security regulations like GDPR and PCI-DSS.
+- **Stop Password Theft**: Make passwords harder to steal or guess.

+### Steps for Milestone 6

+**1. Encrypt Passwords:**
+- Use **bcrypt** to hash user passwords during signup.
+- Store the hashed password in the database instead of plain text.

+**2. Store User Data Securely:**
+- Save user details (e.g., name, email, etc.) while keeping the password encrypted.
+- Ensure database schema adheres to security best practices.

+By the end of this milestone, we will have a secure backend capable of managing user registrations effectively, setting the stage for building a safe and reliable application.

+---